lauraFortune/Workshop/README.md

 ## Setting Up
-To run this application on AWS Cloud 9 complete the following steps.
+To run this application inside an AWS Cloud9 environment complete the following instructions.
 You can skip the final 'PayPal' step if you don't need to see transactions.

 ### AWS Cloud9
 Create a free AWS Account  - https://portal.aws.amazon.com/billing/signup